Master of Business Administration (MBA) - University of Bradford

 If you are seeking a challenging learning experience within a highly supportive environment, and a business qualification that will be recognised throughout the world, you need look no further than the Bradford MBA.
 It offers a unique combination of business-orientated skills development and rigorous teaching of evidence based management research.

 With weekly online discussions, face-to-face online tutorial sessions and online social space, ‘the Atrium’, the programme delivers a high-quality online learning experience with the flexibility to help you increase your potential without putting your career on hold.

 This course is typically completed within two to six years.

 Once you start the distance learning MBA programme you become part of the Bradford University School of Management student community.
 Bradford has a great pride in this sense of community and throughout your studies they ensure that you have every opportunity to develop your professional network while also learning from the experiences of other students.

 Further to this while you do not have to attend any on-site teaching you will have an opportunity to take part in face-to-face teaching sessions with academics from the School of Management in Bradford University and at its partner institution in Dubai (subject to availability).

 See what Bradford MBA students have to say:

 Studying the MBA

-Distance learning students usually study 2 modules every 3 months.
-Each module is split into 9 units (8 learning units and 1 revision unit).
+You will usually study 2 modules every 3 months, and each module is split into 9 units (8 learning units and 1 revision unit).
 Students are expected to work through 1 unit per module per week.
 This format ensures that students have a number of weeks at the end of the module for examination revision (if the module is assessed by an exam) assignment work and general recuperation.

 Duration of Programme